gitter-badger/caddydev/README.md

 repository | middleware repository directive | keyword to register middleware in Caddyfile after (optional) | priority of middleware.
 What directive should it be placed after.

+### Note
+caddydev is still in active development and can still change significantly.

+### Disclaimer
+This software is provided as-is and you assume all risk.